chanshiyucx/blog/journal/004-sungrow-interview-simulation.md

 I'm excited to delivering quality work and meeting deadlines.
 At the same time, I believe productivity comes from having time to recharge and stay mentally sharp.

-I'm flexible and willing to put in extra hours when needed, but I also value having time for personal development, like continuing my German language studies.
+I'm flexible and willing to put in extra hours when needed, but I also value having time for personal development.

 ### Long Term Plan